Thai Green Curry Paste

 Pro Tip

-Simmering with coconut milk for curry dishes
+Simmering in coconut milk for curries

 Storage